Farewell to the "seven-step marathon" of scientific research. An AI agent is rewriting the way knowledge is produced.

 It is not a unified action but a highly segmented assembly line.
 Retrieval, screening, reading, organization, hypothesis, experiment, verification, and then back to writing and publication - these seven steps almost constitute the basic path of all academic work.

-The problem is that each step in this path consumes time, but not all of them create value.
+The problem is that every step in this path consumes time, but not all of them create value.

-These steps, in essence, belong to "deterministic labor."
-They can be disassembled, described, and repeatedly executed, but still rely on manual work.
-This creates a typical mismatch: The most precious cognitive resources are largely consumed in the most easily replaceable parts.
+Essentially, these steps belong to "deterministic labor."
+They can be disassembled, described, and repeatedly executed, but still rely on manual labor.
+This creates a typical mismatch: The most precious cognitive resources are largely consumed on the most easily replaceable parts.

-In the past decade, AI has indeed entered the field of research, but mostly remained on the periphery.
+In the past decade, AI has indeed entered the field of research, but mostly remained at the periphery.
 It helps people find papers faster, translate texts more smoothly, and even write a well - structured review.
-However, these capabilities have not changed the basic form of research.
-Research is still a "seven - step marathon," just running a little faster.
+However, these capabilities have not changed the fundamental form of research.
+Research is still a "seven - step marathon," just running a bit faster.

 A more radical proposition has emerged: What would happen if the entire research process were handed over to an intelligent agent?

 The recently upgraded AI academic intelligent agent, Qiewen Academic (the Chinese version of WisPaper), presents a new possibility.
-It entrusts deterministic labor to computing power and returns the uncertain inspiration to humans.
-Behind this statement lies a whole set of re - distribution of research production methods.
+It entrusts deterministic labor to computing power and returns uncertain inspiration to humans.
+Behind this statement is a whole set of reallocation of research production methods.

 AI doesn't produce papers but accelerates the process

-In the traditional research process, the seven - step research marathon requires people to switch and connect between different steps repeatedly.
+In the traditional research process, the seven - step research marathon requires people to constantly switch and connect between different steps.

 The emergence of Qiewen Academic doesn't mean it can directly produce papers.
-It is more about being embedded in the research process, becoming a comprehensive ability.
+Instead, it is embedded in the research process as a comprehensive ability.
 Given a research task, the system can start from literature retrieval, complete reading, analysis, and information structuring.
-On this basis, it can identify potential problems, further enter experimental design and execution, and finally output results and reports.
+Based on this, it can identify potential problems, further enter the experimental design and execution stage, and finally output results and reports.

-The role of AI in research has thus changed.
-In the past, AI was more like an "assistant," providing advice or helping with certain parts of the work.
-These tasks were mostly local, such as translating a paper, summarizing a passage, or completing a piece of code.
-Researchers needed to continuously take over the process, switch between different tasks, and maintain the overall progress.
+Therefore, the role of AI in research has changed.
+In the past, AI was more like an "assistant," providing advice or helping with a part of the work.
+Most of this work was local, such as translating a paper, summarizing a passage, or completing a piece of code.
+Researchers needed to constantly take over the process, switch between different tasks, and maintain the overall progress.

-The inevitable machine hallucinations make this part of the work require re - review to avoid potential academic fraud and falsification risks.
-As an AI intelligent agent, Qiewen Academic is more like an "executor."
-It can autonomously complete some content without continuous human intervention.
-This means that for the first time, there is a possibility of "entrusting" the research process.
+The unavoidable machine hallucinations make this part of the work require re - review to avoid potential academic fraud and falsification risks.
+As an AI intelligent agent, Qiewen Academic is more like an "executor" and can autonomously complete a part of the content without continuous human intervention.
+This means that the research process can be "managed" for the first time.

-To make a more intuitive analogy, it is a bit like autonomous driving.
-In the autonomous driving system, humans are responsible for setting the goal, and the system is responsible for the path and execution.
+To put it more intuitively, it's a bit like autopilot.
+In the autopilot system, humans set the goal, and the system is responsible for the path and execution.

 The same logic is being introduced into research, and a similar division of labor is emerging.
-Researchers define the problem, and Qiewen Academic, as an intelligent agent, is responsible for the process.
+Researchers define the problem, and Qiewen Academic, as an intelligent agent, is responsible for the progress of the process.

 The changes in the research process start to become apparent here.

-Secondly, the research work mode shifts from a serial process to a parallel structure.
+Second, the research work mode changes from a serial process to a parallel structure.
 After the intervention of such AI intelligent agents, research no longer has to proceed along a single path.
-Multiple hypotheses can be developed simultaneously, and multiple directions can be verified in parallel.
+Multiple hypotheses can be explored simultaneously, and multiple directions can be verified in parallel.
 A researcher's work mode changes from solving one problem to managing a set of problems.

-As the process itself begins to be re - organized, the rhythm of research also changes.
+When the process itself starts to be re - organized, the rhythm of research also changes.

 This change is tangible.
-According to its public information, compared with traditional manual work, the AI4S model of Qiewen Academic is estimated to improve efficiency by 10 to 100 times in literature retrieval.
-The literature screening that originally took weeks is compressed to minutes; paper reading efficiency is improved by 20 times, and the reading and organization that originally took months are compressed to hours for structured extraction; problem identification can be systematically scanned and located in the entire data, with a 50 - fold speed increase.
-Such a significant efficiency improvement can almost reshape the research lifecycle.
+According to its public information, compared with traditional manual methods, the AI4S model of Qiewen Academic is estimated to improve efficiency by 10 to 100 times in literature retrieval.
+The literature screening that originally took weeks is compressed to minutes; paper reading efficiency is increased by 20 times, and the reading and organization that originally took months are compressed to hours - level structured extraction; problem identification can be systematically scanned and located in the entire data domain, with a 50x speed increase.
+Such a significant efficiency boost can almost reshape the research lifecycle.

 These capabilities do not directly produce conclusions but determine the form in which information enters subsequent processing.
 Variable relationships, experimental structures, and data distributions are disassembled in advance, and reading changes from processing papers one by one to structured reception.

-It is on this basis that the value of its embedding in the research process is established.
+It is precisely on this basis that its value in being embedded in the research process is established.

-A highlight of this upgrade is the in - depth involvement in aspects such as experiments.
-By uploading a paper, the system automatically completes reading and understanding, disassembles the core tasks and algorithm logic; on this basis, it analyzes the experimental methods and generates an executable experimental plan; then it automatically builds the computing environment, including computing power configuration and dependencies; generates code and executes the experimental process, and finally outputs the results and a complete experimental report.
+A highlight of this upgrade is the in - depth involvement in experimental steps.
+Upload a paper, and the system automatically completes reading and understanding, disassembles the core tasks and algorithm logic.
+Based on this, it analyzes the experimental methods and generates an executable experimental plan.
+Then it automatically builds the computing environment, including computing power configuration and dependencies, generates code, executes the experimental process, and finally outputs the results and a complete experimental report.

 In the traditional research process, "cognition" and "execution" are separated.
 Understanding can be accelerated, but verification still relies on humans.
-Now, the entire process that originally required humans to switch and make repeated trials and errors is overall accelerated.
-The research process changes from being "human - driven" to "intelligence - driven."
+Now, the entire process that originally required humans to constantly switch and make trial - and - error attempts has been accelerated as a whole.
+The research process has changed from being "human - driven" to "intelligence - driven."

 In this sense, it may represent a generational change in research efficiency.

-All of this cannot be achieved by general large - scale models.
-For example, in terms of learning ability, traditional large - scale models may be good at exams, but they have learning difficulties with new knowledge they have never seen before.
-In the CL - bench test, large - scale models need to understand a completely unfamiliar set of rules and apply them immediately in the context.
+All of this cannot be achieved by general large models.
+For example, in terms of learning ability, traditional large models may be good at exams, but they have learning difficulties in dealing with new knowledge they have never seen before.
+In the CL - bench test, large models need to understand a completely unfamiliar set of rules and apply them immediately in the context.
 Most models fail in this step, with an average success rate of only 17.2%.

 Therefore, Qiewen Academic has made targeted optimizations on how to advance tasks in a real - world environment.
-Its training method of AgentGym - RL creates an environment closer to real - world research.
-The model needs to continuously adjust the path in tasks such as web operations and experimental processes.
-Execution cannot rely on preset answers but needs to be continuously corrected through feedback.
+Its AgentGym - RL training method creates an environment closer to real - world research.
+The model needs to constantly adjust the path in tasks such as web operations and experimental processes.
+Execution cannot rely on preset answers but needs to be continuously corrected based on feedback.

 At the same time, during the training process, it assigns higher weights to Tokens related to key capabilities such as reasoning and code, aligning the improvement of capabilities with training indicators.